dannsam/xenko-docs/manual/graphics/lights-and-shadows/light-shafts.md

 3. In the **property grid** (on the right by default), next to **Light shafts**, click ![Blue arrow button](~/manual/game-studio/media/blue-arrow-icon.png) (**Create a new instance with the selected type**) and select **LightShafts**.

     ![Select light shafts](media/select-light-shafts.png)

+For more information about the graphics compositor, see the [Graphics compositor](../graphics-compositor/index.md) page.

 ## 2. Add a light shaft component